 Birth place: Pittsburgh, Pennsylvania

 Children: Ronald Jr.; Lori; Rand, Robert; Joy

 Education: Gettysburg College, B.A., Biology, 1957; Duke University Medical Center, M.D., 1961

 Military Service: United States Air Force, 1963-1965, Flight Surgeon; United State Air National Guard, 1965-1968

 Other Facts: Practiced obstetrics and gynecology and has delivered more than 4,000 babies.

-Never voted for legislation unless the proposed measure was expressly authorized by the Constitution; was known as "Dr No." for this policy.
+Never voted for legislation unless the proposed measure was expressly authorized by the Constitution; was known as "Dr. No" for this policy.

 Voted against the Patriot Act.

-Is the first representative in U.S. history to serve alongside his/her child serving in the Senate.
+Was the first representative in U.S. history to serve alongside his/her child serving in the Senate.
 His son, Rand Paul is a U.S. senator from Kentucky.